 - Application Security Groups (ASGs) apply network traffic rules at the container level.

-CF secures containers through the following measures:
+PWS secures containers through the following measures:

 - Running application instances in unprivileged containers by default